2023 SPRING SEASON – REGISTRATION OPEN

 We do not offer refunds or credits once registration has been processed.
 In place of a Refund Policy, we have a Registration Fee Insurance policy you can select to cover your player from injury, illness, or other perils preventing your player from participating in the spring

 ABOUT THE COACHES

-Coach Alicia joins Osprey in her first year as the 3/4 head coach and Osprey Girl’s Program Director.
+Coach Alicia joined Osprey in 2021, as both a head coach and the Osprey Girl’s Program Director.
 She has significant experience both playing, coaching, and officiating from youth through collegiate levels.

-Last but not least, Alicia is an active and long-standing official on the San Diego County Lacrosse Umpire board.
-She currently holds and has held the highest local rating available for over 10 years and assists with training and mentoring new officials at all levels.
+Last but not least, Alicia is an active and long-standing official and Vice President on the San Diego County Lacrosse Umpire board.
+She currently holds and has held, the highest local rating available for over 10 years and assists with training and mentoring new officials at all levels.